jp-cpe/fleet-solutions/fleet-interlude/README.md

 5. Polls `GET /api/latest/fleet/device/{token}/software` and the local filesystem, updating the window until each step finishes or `MAX_WAIT_SECONDS` runs out.
 6. Writes `/var/db/fleet-interlude.done` as a sentinel.

 ## Security

 Fleet Interlude authenticates with the host's Fleet Desktop device token, not a Fleet API token, so the script holds no admin credentials.

 - **The token rotates.** orbit generates a random UUID, registers it with Fleet over orbit's own authenticated channel, and writes it to `/opt/orbit/identifier` on the host. orbit replaces it every hour, and Fleet rejects any token older than one hour.
 The token is never written to the logs.
 See [Secure Fleet Desktop](https://fleetdm.com/guides/fleet-desktop#secure-fleet-desktop).
 - **The token is scoped to one host.** It only authenticates the `/api/latest/fleet/device/{token}/...` routes, and those only act on the host that owns the token: reading that host's software, queueing its self-service installs, and reading its install results.
-Fleet's other API routes require an API token.
 See [Fleet-desktop-token-authenticated routes](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/reference/api-for-contributors.md#fleet-desktop-token-authenticated-routes).
 - **Installs are limited to self-service titles.** The install endpoint rejects any title that isn't marked `self_service`.
 See [Install self-service software by Fleet Desktop token](https://fleetdm.com/docs/rest-api/rest-api#install-self-service-software-by-fleet-desktop-token).

 > **Single sign-on (SSO) for Fleet Desktop** adds additional authentication requirements.
 See the [Fleet-desktop-token-authenticated routes reference](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/reference/api-for-contributors.md#fleet-desktop-token-authenticated-routes) for how the session requirement, error responses, and exemptions (including during setup experience) work.
-Fleet Interlude has not been fully validated with these settings enabled.
+Interlude has not yet been fully validated with these settings enabled.